-Yes, it is Father’s Day again.
+Yes, Father’s Day happens every year.
 But the setting has changed in the last two years, since mindsets have changed.
 Experience has caused a shift in values.

 We know what is more important than fancy gifts, and time spent together is only one of those.

 We have realised the value of health covers, vaccinations and financial security.

 Take time to have a long chat with your father, and discuss revised priorities.

 If there is an adequate level of trust between you, check on the following parameters.